technotip/HookExamples/Treasury/readme.md

 **Invoke Based Hook:** https://github.com/technotip/HookExamples/blob/main/Treasury/treasuryInvoke.c

-With Invoke based hook, the idea is to blackholed the treasury account, and the only way to withdraw funds is through the invoke transaction.
+With Invoke based hook, the idea is to blackhole the treasury account, and the only way to withdraw funds is through the invoke transaction.
 Anybody can invoke the claim reward and the withdraw transactions on treasury account - after specified ledger interval.

 ### Installing the Hook on your account